probmods/probmods2/chapters/14-bayesian-data-analysis.md

 viz.table(summaryData)
 print("Mean squared error = " + listMean(_.pluck(summaryData, "sqErr")))
+var varianceExplained = Math.pow(correlation(_.pluck(summaryData, "data"), _.pluck(summaryData, "model")), 2)
+print("Model explains " + Math.round(varianceExplained*100) + "% of the data")
 ~~~~

-This kind of question represents a categorical manipulation; categorical manipulations provide 1 bit of information (answering the question: "Is it higher or lower in X than Y?").
+The multiple linear regression model fit is improved a little bit, but still fails to predict meaningful difference between certain conditions.

+With regressions like these, we're often asking binary questions (e.g., "is this parameter 0 or not?").
+These kinds of questions provide just a few bits of information.
-Instantiating a hypothesis in a cognitive model can answer more than just categorical questions.
+Instantiating a hypothesis in a cognitive model can answer more than just categorical questions by testing a richer theory of the data.

 ## BDA of Tug-of-war model

-Recall the tug-of-war model from the chapter on [conditioning]({{site.baseurl}}/chapters/03-conditioning.html).
+Recall the Tug-of-war model from the chapter on [conditioning]({{site.baseurl}}/chapters/03-conditioning.html).

 ~~~~
 var options = {method: 'MCMC', samples: 2500}